Thetntteam/Ultamate-Server-Starter-Kit-Minecraft-Skript-Code/README.txt

-The first file (ultamateserverstarterkit.sk) is version 1.0 beta new versions will be realesed soon! pls go to https://www.spigotmc.org/resources/skript-ultamate-server-starter-kit.78914/ if you are not sure what version is the latest version. also go there if you want to see all the features that this skrpt functions add.
+The first file (ultamateserverstarterkit.sk) is version 1.0 beta new versions will be realesed soon!  go to https://www.spigotmc.org/resources/skript-ultamate-server-starter-kit.78914/ if you are not sure what version is the latest version. also go there if you want to see all the features that this skrpt functions add.